JillAshey/SedimentStress/Bioinf/Diamond_BLAST.md

 ## Diamond BLAST

-Go to the sbatch_executables subdirectory in the Putnam Lab shared folder and run the script, make_diamond_nr_db.sh.
+Go to the ```sbatch_executables``` subdirectory in the Putnam Lab shared folder and run the script, ```make_diamond_nr_db.sh```.
 This script, created by Erin Chille on August 6, 2020, downloads the most recent nr database in FASTA format from NCBI and uses it to make a Diamond-formatted nr database.

 ```
 #!/bin/bash